-Several of the tide pools were simply chocked full of sea anemones.
-Especially impressive is that this is within the city limits of Los Angeles.
+Several of the tide pools were simply chock full of sea anemones.
+What was really amazing is that this is within the city limits of Los Angeles.
 Click on any of these photos for a larger image.

 There were several other families there Saturday - which helped in finding things like this small and very colorful "Spanish Shawl" sea slug.
 I've never seen one of these before.

 On Sunday we were back - and my daughter found this trove of star fish (technically, of course, they aren't "fish", just like technically the sun doesn't really "set").

 Here's a close-up view.
 Wow, amazing variety - and abundance.

 Sunday was also unusually crowded.
 Chalk it up to a weekend afternoon with some of the lowest tides of the year, and summer-like conditions in the middle of January.
 Unfortunately, a few individuals decided to take a "souvenirs" - including one family who filled a plastic grocery bag with half a dozen star fish.
 When I asked them to put them back, they looked at me like I was from another planet.

 I made some follow up phone calls about this later that week.
 Someone finally got back to me from the California Department of Fish and Game.
 Yes, it is illegal to take star fish.
 I e-mailed the women I spoke to and, thanks to Google earth, gave her the exact location of the tide pools.
 I suggested a posted notice there at the beach, but didn't get any sort of response, so I have no idea if my e-mail just ended up in the electronic version of the "circular file."

 Apparently, it is legal to harvest the mussels growing on the rocks, at least during winter months.
 They're plentiful (they grow everywhere, including the pilings of piers) and are edible.
 It was a little weird to have some people carefully walking around the tide pools, while these guys were knocking mussels off the rocks with a shovel.